 Enforcement actions are usually the provenance of local AICs as the SAIC, the central level authority, is a supervisory and policy-making body.
-However, the SAIC believed that in the case of Alibaba, it was necessary for the agency to step in to resolve a case that had proven to be intractable to local authorities.
-In the administrative guidance meeting, the SAIC and appropriate local level AICs met with Alibaba officials in order to set forth an agreed upon set of steps to remediate counterfeiting on Alibaba platforms.
-In the administrative guidance meeting, the SAIC and appropriate local level AICs met with Alibaba officials in order to set forth an agreed upon set of steps to remediate counterfeiting on Alibaba platforms.
+144 However, the SAIC believed that in the case of Alibaba, it was necessary for the agency to step in to resolve a case that had proven to be intractable to local authorities.
+145 In the administrative guidance meeting, the SAIC and appropriate local level AICs met with Alibaba officials in order to set forth an agreed upon set of steps to remediate counterfeiting on Alibaba platforms.
+146

-The administrative guidance meeting between the SAIC and Alibaba executives occurred on July 16, 2014,147 and on January 28, 2015, the SAIC issued a White Paper as a follow up to the meeting to formally set forth a
+The administrative guidance meeting between the SAIC and Alibaba executives occurred on July 16, 2014, 147 and on January 28, 2015, the SAIC issued a White Paper as a follow up to the meeting to formally set forth a